BY-LAWS OF TALES OF CAPE COD, Inc.

 The activities of all of the committees, including a projected budget, shall be subject to approval of the Board.

-The Board may make, amend or repeal these By-Laws in whole or in part and shall give written notice of such action to the Membership at the Annual or Special Meeting of the Members.
-Notwithstanding the above provisions of this Article XII, any amendment, alteration or repeal of a By-Law by the Board shall not be valid and given full force and effect unless and until approved by a majority of the Members present as provided for above.
+The Board shall review the By-Laws of the corporation annually and may make, amend or repeal these By-Laws in whole or in part and shall give written notice of such action to the Membership at the Annual or Special Meeting of the Members.
+Changes to the By-Laws must be approved by a two-thirds majority of the Board.
+Notwithstanding the above provisions of this Article XI, any amendment, alteration or repeal of a By-Law by the Board shall not be valid and given full force and effect unless and until approved by a majority of the Members present as provided for above.